maxant38/big_data_hash_table/README.md

 ## Objective:

-Implement  hash functions and compare them on two criteria: the number of collisions and the good distribution. the number of collisions and a good distribution in the hash space.
+Implement  hash functions and compare them on two criteria: the number of collisions and the good distribution.

 ## Use the project